ustroetz/cost_model/README.md

 ```
     area                        # area of stand (acres)
 ```
-`zonal_stats` returns the mean values of the slope and elevation raster within the zones of the stand.
+`zonal_stats` function returns the mean values of the slope and elevation raster within the zones of the stand.
 ###### Inputs
 ```
     input_value_raster,         # Value raster of slope/elevation